Back to guidesFuneral costs and pricing

 The ACT has no mandatory pricing disclosure law.
 There is no equivalent of the NSW Funeral Information Standard.
 ACT funeral directors are not required to publish pricing online.

-Compare national providers.
-Willed ($2,599) and Salvos ($2,788 to $3,124) offer direct cremation pricing that may undercut local quotes.
-Use these as a baseline.
+National provider pricing as a baseline.
+Willed ($2,599) and Salvos ($2,788 to $3,124) publish direct cremation pricing that gives families a comparison point against local quotes.

-Use the bank funeral exception.
-Most major Australian banks will pay the funeral director's invoice directly from the deceased's frozen account before probate is granted.
+The bank funeral exception.
+Most major Australian banks will release funds to pay the funeral director's invoice directly from the deceased's frozen account before probate is granted.
+See paying for the funeral before probate.

 Frequently asked questions